k2-fsa/icefall/egs/ljspeech/TTS/README.md

 argument `--model-type` during training.
 Possible values are:

   - `low`, means **low** quality.
 The resulting model is very small in file size and runs very fast.
-The following is a wave file generatd by a `low` model
+The following is a wave file generatd by a `low` quality model

     https://github.com/k2-fsa/icefall/assets/5284924/d5758c24-470d-40ee-b089-e57fcba81633